BergQuester/v8tr.github.io/_posts/2018-07-20-benchmark-atomic-properties.md

 | `os_unfair_lock_s`| Spinlock |
 | `DispatchQueue` | Dispatch Queue |
 | `OperationQueue`| Operation Queue |

-- `NSLock`
-- `pthread_mutex_t` - named *Mutex* on charts
-- `pthread_rwlock_t` - named *Read-write* lock on charts
-- `os_unfair_lock_s` - named *Spinlock* on charts
-- `DispatchQueue`
-- `OperationQueue`
+{: .width-full .text-align-center}

 #### Source code

-Small utility app was created for this article: [https://github.com/V8tr/AtomicBenchmark](https://github.com/V8tr/AtomicBenchmark).
-It benchmarks atomic properties created with the above APIs and exports it to a CSV file.
+Here is the app created for this article: [https://github.com/V8tr/AtomicBenchmark](https://github.com/V8tr/AtomicBenchmark).
+It benchmarks atomic properties that use the above APIs and exports statistics to a CSV file.

-We use power-of-two data points.
-Each data sample is calculated 100 times and then an average value is taken to compensate possible deviations.
+To compensate possible deviations each data sample is calculated 100 times and an average value is taken.

 ### Benchmarking Getters